iravasen/QCanalysis/README.md

 ```bash
 chmod +x startanalysis.sh
 ```
+Inside the folder there is also a MakeFile needed to compile getObject.cxx.
+As a **temporary solution**, you need to edit the lines 46,47,48,49,55,56 where you see a path to the "sw/" folder.
+Edit them by writing the correct path of the sw folder on your computer.

 ## Start the analysis
 To start the download (optional) and analysis of the data you simply need to run the script *startanalysis.sh*: